Lost Army of Cambyses

-The Lost Army of Cambyses is a legendary Persian army of 50,000 men who supposedly disappeared in a sandstorm in the Western Desert in 524 BC.
+The Lost Army of Cambyses was, according to an ancient Near Eastern legend, a massive fighting force of 50,000 Persian soldiers that disappeared in the Western Desert of Egypt in 525 BC.
+They had supposedly been sent by Cambyses II to subjugate the Oracle of Amun at the Siwa Oasis, but were never seen or heard from again after becoming engulfed in a sandstorm.
+Around this time, Cambyses, who had succeeded Cyrus the Great as the King of Kings of the Achaemenid Empire, was leading the first Persian conquest of Egypt.

 Background

-According to Herodotus 3.26, Cambyses II sent an army to threaten the Oracle of Amun at the Siwa Oasis.
-The army of 50,000 men was halfway across the desert when a massive sandstorm buried them all.
+According to Herodotus 3.26, the Persian king Cambyses II sent an army of 50,000 men to threaten the Oracle of Amun at the Siwa Oasis around 525 BC.
+These soldiers had made it halfway across the Western Desert when they were all buried by a catastrophic sandstorm.

-Although many Egyptologists regard the story as apocryphal, people have searched for the remains of the soldiers for years.
-They have included Count László Almásy (on whom the novel The English Patient is based) and modern geologist Tom Brown.
-In January 1933, Orde Wingate searched unsuccessfully in the Western Desert of Egypt, then known as the Libyan Desert.
+Although many Egyptologists regard the story as apocryphal, people have searched for the remains of these legendary Persian soldiers for years, including the Hungarian adventurer László Almásy, on whom the 1992 novel The English Patient is based.
+In January 1933, the British military officer Orde Wingate searched unsuccessfully for the Lost Army's remains in what was then known as the Libyan Desert.